 The Kennel Club’s position

-We welcome the proposal to create Gizmo’s law and urge this legal requirement to also be extended to dogs.
+We support the proposal to make it a legal requirement for all local authorities to scan a microchip of a deceased cat and urge this requirement to also be extended to dogs.
 It is our hope that, upon discovery of a deceased dog, local authorities would be legally obliged to scan its microchip in order to alert the registered keeper of the dog’s death.

 The petition calls on the Government to enact legislation to make scanning an animal’s microchip compulsory upon first presentation at a veterinary surgery and/or during the pet’s annual check-up.